Sports-related curses: Hibernian F.C.

-Scottish football side Hibernian endured a 114-year wait to win their third Scottish Cup, eventually doing so against Rangers in the 2016 final.
-Prior to this success, Hibs had lost ten Scottish Cup finals in a drought stretching back to 1902.
-Hibernian's hoodoo was made all the more noteworthy by their relative success in other major Scottish footballing honours - the Leith side won four league titles and three league cups whilst remaining fruitless in their search for Scottish Cup glory.
-In spite of remaining a prominent force within Scottish football and building notoriously excellent sides such as the Famous Five and Turnbull's Tornadoes, Hibs were for so long unable to lift the oldest trophy in world football.
+Scottish football side Hibernian won their third Scottish Cup in 2016, defeating the Rangers in the final to end a 114-year drought stretching back to 1902.
+During that period, the Hibs lost ten Scottish Cup finals while achieving success in other domestic competitions, including four league titles and three League Cups.
+Despite regularly competing at the highest level in Scottish football and producing notable teams such as the Famous Five and Turnbull's Tornadoes, the Hibs weren't able to lift the Scottish Cup again until 2016.

-Some Hibs fans attributed the absence of Scottish Cup success to a curse which a gypsy woman allegedly placed upon the club during the chairmanship of Harry Swan.
-Whilst renovation works were being carried out at Hibernian's Easter Road stadium in the 1950s, a harp crest – which had been displayed on the South Stand symbolising Hibernian's founding Irish roots – was removed and subsequently did not reappear when work had finished.
+Some Hibs fans attributed the absence of Scottish Cup success to a curse where a gypsy woman allegedly placed upon the club during the chairmanship of Harry Swan.
+Whilst renovation works were being carried out at Hibernian's Easter Road stadium in the 1950s, a harp crest – which had been displayed on the South Stand symbolizing Hibernian's founding Irish roots – was removed and subsequently did not reappear when work had finished.
 During the 2015–16 season, Hibs' modern day badge (which includes the harp) was placed upon the facade of the West Stand at Easter Road.
-Less than eight months after the harp had been reinstated onto the walls of Easter Road, Hibernian were once again Scottish Cup winners after more than a century in the making.
+Less than eight months after the harp had been reinstated onto the walls of Easter Road, Hibernian F.C. became Scottish Cup winners after more than a century in the making.

 Italy's FIFA World Cup curse

-Since Italy's successful 2006 FIFA World Cup run, they have been unable to reach the knockout stage, having failed to qualify for the tournament in 2018 and 2022.
+Since Italy's successful 2006 FIFA World Cup run, they have been unable to reach the knockout stage, exiting the group stage in 2010 and 2014 and have since failed to qualify for the tournament altogether in 2018, 2022, and 2026.
 It is alleged that this curse was placed by Zinedine Zidane who got sent off in the Final for headbutting Marco Materazzi.

+Kylian Mbappé's Champions League curse

+Kylian Mbappé, France's all time leading national team goalscorer, has never won UEFA Champions League when he played for Monaco, Paris Saint-Germain, and Real Madrid.
+Real Madrid had won the title the season before he came to the club, with Paris winning it the season after.
+Mbappé was also frequently blamed for causing misfortunes to teams that he played with.